rahulvasaikar/Weather-prediction-system-using-web-scraping/README.md

 # Web-Scraping

-Weather prediction system using web scraping
+Here there are to web scraping projects:
+1: Dictionary
+2: Weather Prediction